theod9/Kaggle_SoftwareDefectPredicition/README.md

 **Objective:** Develop a binary classification model to predict the probability of positive defects in C programming modules based on various code attributes.
 By accurately identifying modules prone to defects, developers can prioritize testing and maintenance efforts more effectively

-**Evaluation Metric:** Model predictions are evaluated based on the area under the ROC curve (AUC-ROC) comparing the predicted probabilities to the observed targets.
+**Evaluation Metric:** Model predictions are evaluated based on the Area Under the ROC Curve (AUC-ROC) comparing the predicted probabilities to the observed targets.

 **Dataset Overview:**
 Target variable: